Step by step guide on how to test a typical blower fan motor for a car air

-heater and defroster modes.
-When the blower motor stops working one of three things

-had happened, either the electrical
+conditioner, heater and defroster modes.
+When this motor stops working one of three things has happened, either the electrical

 supply has stopped, the motor has burned out or the system ground has failed.
 This

-This article pertains to all cars.
+This article pertains to most cars.

-Difficulty Scale: 2 of 10
+Difficulty Scale: 4 of 10

 Tools and Supplies Needed

-- Protective eyewear and clothing
+Protective eyewear and clothing

 Begin by parking the automobile on level ground with the parking brake set.